• Skip to main content

 Installing your new RV AC unit may be a bit of an involved process, depending on your final choice and whether or not you want a professional to help you.
 If you plan on doing the installation yourself, it’s definitely possible!

-Maintenance and Tips for Your RV AC
+Maintenance And Tips For Your RV AC

 Your RV AC unit can last many years, often for the life of your RV should you perform proper and routine maintenance.
 Much like most other parts of your RV, maintenance is the best way to ensure a long life for your rig.

 AC units are usually fairly low maintenance, needing only filter changes from time to time which is an extremely easy thing to do.
-The only other thing you may have to do is recharge the liquid freezing system, but refer to your manual before doing anything too extreme.
+The only other thing you may have to do is recharge the liquid freezing system but refer to your manual before doing anything too extreme.

 Having a cover for your unit is usually necessary too, should it not come with one already.
 Your rooftop AC unit absolutely needs one to protect it from the elements, and some window units may also benefit from a cover.